 "Corporate Entities" are defined in §1.01 of the Cooperation Agreement as "an authority or other corporate entity, now existing or hereafter created, of which one or more members of its governing board are appointed by the Mayor and which performs governmental functions for the City".
-The Agreement provides that the City shall cooperate with PICA in any PICA request to look into the operations of either the corporate entities or the School District of Philadelphia.
-To date PICA has not devoted any substantial attention to the operations of such City related institutions, but it is currently in a position to promptly assist in the matter of School District of Philadelphia assistance and oversight as has been suggested, but not yet requested, by the Pennsylvania Courts and Legislature.
+The Agreement provides that the City shall cooperate with PICA in any PICA request to look into the operations of either the Corporate Entities or the School District of Philadelphia.
+To date PICA has not devoted any substantial attention to the operations of such City related institutions, but it is currently in a position to promptly assist in the matter of School District of Philadelphia assistance and oversight as has been suggested, but not yet requested, by the Pennsylvania Courts and Legislature and by Philadelphia's Mayor.

-The Work of PICA - Fiscal Year 1999
+The Work of PICA - Fiscal Year 2000

-Approval of the FY2000-FY2004 Plan
+Approval of the FY2001-FY2005 Plan